GoodbyePlanet/goodbyeplanet-blog/content/post/protobuf.md

 Because of their performance advantages they are mostly used as a way to exchange large amount of data between different services.
 If services/applications are written in different languages they are good fit because they provide consistent way of exchanging data by providing code generation for [multiple languages](https://protobuf.dev/overview/#cross-lang).

-If you would like to learn more about Protocol Buffers than what's summarized here, go to their [DOCS](https://protobuf.dev/).
+If you would like to learn more about Protocol Buffers than what's summarized here, please refer to their [DOCS](https://protobuf.dev/).